benjipc/mtg-price-checker/README.md

 ## Features

-- Search for card prices using the Scryfall API.
 - Scrape prices from various online stores.
 - Convert prices to Australian Dollars (AUD).

+## TODO
+- Add cards to cart for user
+- Add more Australian stores

 ## Installation